Julian L. McPhillips

-Julian L. McPhillips, Jr. (born November 13, 1946, Birmingham, Alabama) is a U.S. lawyer and was a candidate for Attorney General of Alabama in 1978.
+Julian L. McPhillips, Jr. (November 13, 1946 – April 12, 2025) was an American lawyer and was a candidate for Attorney General of Alabama in 1978.
 In 2002, McPhillips lost out in the Democratic nomination to challenge first-term Republican incumbent Jeff Sessions for a U.S. Senate seat in Alabama.

 Early life

-Julian McPhillips is the son of (died February 13, 2001) an Episcopalian priest, and Eleanor Elizabeth (née Dixon; died December 1, 2002).
+Julian McPhillips was the son of (died February 13, 2001) an Episcopalian priest, and Eleanor Elizabeth (née Dixon; died December 1, 2002).
 He was born in Birmingham, Alabama but raised in Cullman.

 His father served in the U.S. Navy during World War II.
 Julian was an All-American collegiate wrestler at Princeton, twice Eastern AAU heavyweight wrestling champion, and a finalist in the 1972 Olympic Tryouts.

 Political and law career

 Julian worked as a Wall Street attorney, from 1971 to 1975.
 He moved back to Alabama in 1975 and began working as Assistant Attorney General under Alabama Attorney General Bill Baxley, specializing in white collar crime prosecution.
 He left in 1977 and began a campaign for Attorney General that year where he would finish second out of nine candidates for Attorney General in the unofficial results in 1978.
 He lost his run-off spot in the late changing official vote three days later.
 After the loss, McPhillips went into private practice.